navidrome/navidrome/README.md

 $ make buildall
 ```

-This will generate the `navidrome` binary in the project's root folder.
+This will generate the `navidrome` binary executable in the project's root folder.

+### Running for the first time

 Start the server with:
 ```shell script
 ./navidrome
 ```
 The server should start listening for requests on the default port __4533__

-### Running for the first time

 After starting Navidrome for the first time, go to http://localhost:4533.
 It will ask you to create your first admin
 user.